uviclibraries/h5p/index.md

 ## Why Lumi?

-[Lumi](https://lumi.education/en/){:target="_blank"} is a open source toolkit that allows users to create H5P videos to make content engaging and interactive.
-Lumi can act as a tool for educators to create self-paced makerspace instruction and self assessments, thus making learning accessible and a personalized experience.
+[H5P](https://h5p.org/){:target="_blank"} is a open source toolkit that allows users to create interactive web based content to make learning more engaging.
+JH5P can act as a tool for educators to create self-paced makerspace instruction and self assessments, thus making learning accessible and a personalized experience.

 ## Learning objectives - UPDATE FOR THE NEW TOOL